HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-051-proof-of-work.md

 ## Consensus in Distributed Systems

+Intro: Not sure if one ever fully understands consensus, so many intricacies, so multidisciplinary. (?)

 Def distributed Systems:

 set of processes/computers trying to achieve common goal through coordination and communication.
 The gommon goal can be facilitating a system to exchange files or to enable a global digital form of money.